Cambodia Retreat

 A Journey from Mud to Blossom

-Revered as the Flower of Life, the lotus is the national flower of Cambodia and symbolises enlightenment, purity, and the remarkable journey from darkness to light.
-This retreat explores how we too can rise from the mud which mires human existence to bear our radiance with the world.
+Revered as the Flower of Life, the lotus symbolises enlightenment, purity and the remarkable journey from darkness to light.
+This retreat explores how we too can rise from the mud which mires human existence to share our unique radiance with the world.

 We will draw upon the 'No Mud, No Lotus' teachings of the Buddhist monk and peace activist, Thich Nhat Hanh, who spent much of his life in exile from his beloved Vietnam, teaching the lotus flower to remind us of the power of purity, rebirth, hope and resilience.